 I’m inspired by things that can’t be measured or understood.
 What interests me is the human spirit and how we connect to each other.
 Crystal Pite

-Born in Terrace, British Columbia and raised on the Canadian West Coast, choreographer and performer Crystal Pite is a former company member of Ballet British Columbia and William Forsythe’s Ballett Frankfurt.
+Canadian choreographer and director Crystal Pite is a former company member of Ballet BC and William Forsythe’s Ballett Frankfurt.

-Pite’s choreographic debut was in 1990, at Ballet British Columbia.
-Since then, she has created more than fifty works for companies such as The Royal Ballet, The Paris Opera Ballet, Nederlands Dans Theater I, Cullberg Ballet, Ballett Frankfurt, The National Ballet of Canada, Les Ballets Jazz de Montréal (Resident Choreographer, 2001-2004), Cedar Lake Contemporary Ballet, Ballet British Columbia.
+Pite’s professional choreographic debut was in 1990, at Ballet British Columbia.
+Since then, she has created more than fifty works for companies such as The Royal Ballet, The Paris Opera Ballet, Nederlands Dans Theater I, Cullberg Ballet, Ballett Frankfurt, The National Ballet of Canada, Les Ballets Jazz de Montréal (Resident Choreographer, 2001–04), Cedar Lake Contemporary Ballet, and Ballet British Columbia.
 She has also collaborated with Electric Company Theatre and Robert Lepage.
 Pite is Associate Choreographer of Nederlands Dans Theater I, Associate Dance Artist of Canada’s National Arts Centre, and Associate Artist at Sadler’s Wells.
 She holds an honorary Doctorate of Fine Arts from Simon Fraser University.

 In 2002, she formed her company Kidd Pivot in Vancouver.
 Integrating movement, original music, text and rich visual design, Kidd Pivot’s performance work is assembled with recklessness and rigour, balancing sharp exactitude with irreverence and risk.
 The company’s distinct choreographic language is marked by a strong theatrical sensibility and a keen sense of wit and invention.
 Kidd Pivot tours nationally and internationally, performing critically acclaimed works such as Revisor, Betroffenheit, The Tempest Replica, Dark Matters, Lost Action, and The You Show.